genjidb/docs/content/en/docs/genji-sql/documents.md

 Field names can be any string, with only one exception: they cannot be empty.

-## Field references
+## Paths

-A _field reference_ is a way to refer to fields of a document or elements of an array.
+A _path_ is a way to refer to fields of a document or elements of an array.

 Given the following document: